Why Are Some Mutual Funds Restricted to SIP or One-Time Investments Only?

 Restrictions are typically based on operational, regulatory, or market-driven reasons.
-Here are some common scenarios:
+Common causes include:

 1. AMC or exchange restrictions